 Compositors act as gatekeepers: they make checklists of seamless workflows and deliveries; noting what is missing; and waiting on completed versions of assets.

 To organize the complex process of compositing some compositing supervisors will create their own Render Breakdown as a guide.
 This involves layering the render from top to bottom, with the farthest to closest assets ordered in a stack.
 Discussion with the lighting person will identify which layers can be combined as one to save render times.
 Every shot is coordinated in this way, including DFX shots which are also discussed and organized into mini renders which then form a part of the main render.

 Ready to start your VFX compositing career?

-If you are interested in a career as a VFX compositor, CG Spectrum’s VFX compositing course is a great gateway into the industry.
+If you are interested in a career as a VFX compositor, CG Spectrum’s VFX compositing courses are a great gateway into the industry.
 Learn the art of VFX with a professional VFX compositor as your mentor and weave your own personal magic into gold!